dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

-Experimenting with lines
+Experimenting with arcs with lines

-So far I like the look of using lines for my images.
-The only thing I'm struggling with right now is making sure the code makes ALL three images look good and work accordingly to my plan.
-I feel like its easier to make the first image of the peacock plant look good due to its larger details.
-I still need to experiment to find the best shapes to accentuate the details of the leaves.
-For sure I want to use lines.
-I may also experiment using arcs, which might make the images more interesting.
-I will be focusing more on finding the best texture/shapes to create my image before moving on to changing the image colours.
+Using the combination of arcs and lines creates a nice paint like texture of my images.
+I think using arcs helped make the image look more whole compared to my last experiment.
+I still need to refine the arc code to further support the smaller details of the leaves, especially for the second and third image.
+So far the mask hasn't been very apparent, and I'm hoping in the future changing the colour values will help with that.
+I think I may need to work on the masks for the last two images though.
+Maybe making the masks for the last two images simpler will work out better.